arghadipmanna101/Flipkart_Clone/README.md

    - Once you're satisfied, click the "Create pull request" button to submit your pull request.

 9. **Wait for Review:**
     Your pull request will now be available for review by the project maintainers.
-They may provide feedback or ask for changes before merging your pull request into the main branch of the ResourceHub repository.
+They may provide feedback or ask for changes before merging your pull request into the main branch of the Flipkart_Clone repository.

 ⭐️ Support the Project
 If you find this project helpful, please consider giving it a star on GitHub!
 Your support helps to grow the project and reach more contributors.